 - Asymmetry will tell the program which side of the marker the user is on.

 For example, let’s imagine that you want to create an indoor navigation system for an airport.
 You may run into some problems with visual markers.
-Launching into AR navigation requires the user to scan one of these markers.
-However, this might cause a problem if a marker is not immediately nearby.
+Since they require the user to scan one of these markers, this might cause a problem if it is not immediately nearby.

-If adding additional markers is not possible, VPS might be a better alternative.
-By using the environment around instead of markers, the user will be able to initiate AR navigation from anywhere in the building.
-If various parts of your building, like airport terminals, look very similar, then the system may need more information.
+VPS might be a better alternative.
+By using the environment around the user instead of markers, the user will be able to initiate AR navigation from anywhere in the building.
+But if various parts of your building, like airport terminals, look very similar, then the system may need more information.

 In this case, it may be wise to include beacons.
 The VPS system may be able to recognize the environment, but a nearby beacon may be able to help the system recognize where it is in the building.